Connect with Customers with Strong SEO Copywriting

 How can I get my website to increase in rank on Google?
 How many times do I need to have keywords in the copy?
 What is a meta description?

-At the Kinetic Agency, we’ve answered and addressed all these questions with our clients.
+At the Kinetic Marketing & Creative, we’ve answered and addressed all these questions with our clients.
 SEO copywriting is strategic and creative, and there are several factors to consider when writing website copy and keywords.

 IDENTIFY YOUR IDEAL CUSTOMER